Chris Munce

-Chris Munce (born 17 May 1969) is a highly successful Thoroughbred horse racing jockey, having won both the Melbourne Cup and the Cox Plate.
+Chris Munce (born 17 May 1969) is a successful Thoroughbred horse racing jockey, having won both the Melbourne Cup and the Cox Plate.

-He is now a highly successful trainer of horses in Brisbane Queensland heading up a family based operation which is most notable for promoting the joy and love of the thoroughbred.
+He is now a trainer of horses in Brisbane, Queensland, heading up a family-based operation with his son Corey as co-trainer.

 Overview

 Originally a Queensland jockey, Munce shared stable jockey duties with Danny Beasley for Gai Waterhouse Racing.
 During his career Chris Munce has won thirty-five Group One conditions races including some of Australia's most prestigious races: